How Sir Alex Ferguson built a winning culture at Man Utd

 According to a recent article in the Harvard Business Review, referencing research from Australian Rules Football, the cultural fit of a leader is key in extracting the remaining 10 to 20%.

 The big question, therefore, is how can a leader affect the culture and, by definition, the performance of their team?
-In my book, How to Think Like Sir Alex Ferguson, there are several examples of how the Scottish knight managed to do this so successfully throughout his 26-year reign at Manchester United.
+There are several examples of how the Scottish knight managed to do this so successfully throughout his 26-year reign at Manchester United.

 1. WINNING IN EVERY DETAIL